2/Lieutenant (Major) Richard Harry BOLTON – (‘D’ Company)

 Richard’s prisoner of war journey over the next 4 years followed a similar pattern to other Officers, being moved from camp to camp at regular intervals.

-Being wounded he probably spent some time in the Hospital at Audregnies (left), then probably at Mons for onward to Germany.
+Being wounded he probably spent some time in the Hospital at Audregnies (left), then probably at Mons for onward travel to Germany.

 From from Red Cross POW records we find that from 3rd September 1914 and he was at Torgau p-o-w Camp and transferred to Burg bei Magdeburg (right) on 24th November 1914.